raheemazeezabiodun/tunga-web/CONTRIBUTING.md

 If you're coming over from Boostrap 3 or earlier, be sure to read the migration guide at: https://getbootstrap.com/docs/4.0/migration/

 If you're coming over from React 15 or earlier, be sure to read the migration guide at: https://reactjs.org/blog/2017/09/26/react-v16.0.html

+If you're coming over from React Router 3 or earlier, be sure to read the migration guide at: https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/guides/migrating.md

 ## Screen Designs
 The designs will be delivered to you via [Zeplin](https://zeplin.io/) or [Invision](https://www.invisionapp.com/).
 Please make sure you are familiar with and have access to both tools.